jangellx/AutoOfficeDaemon_macOS/README.md

  ]
 ```

 The iMac now shows up as a switch the Home app, and it can be woken or slept directly from there.
+It will also show the current display sleep status.

 ## Features